Caesarea Maritima: Early Muslim period

 By the 11th century, it appears that the town had once again been developed into a fortified city.
-Writing in 1047, Nasir-i-Khusraw describes it as "a fine city, with running waters, and palm-gardens, and orange and citron trees.
+Writing in 1047, Nasir Khusraw describes it as "a fine city, with running waters, and palm-gardens, and orange and citron trees.
 Its walls are strong, and it has an iron gate.
 There are fountains that gush out within the city".
 This is in agreement with William of Tyre's description of the Crusaders' siege in 1101, mentioning catapults and siege engines used against the city fortifications.
-Nasir-i-Khusraw noted a "beautiful Friday Mosque" in Caesarea in year 1047, "so situated that in its court you may sit and enjoy the view of all that is passing on the sea."
+Nasir Khusraw notes a "beautiful Friday mosque" in Caesarea, "so situated that in its court you may sit and enjoy the view of all that is passing on the sea."
 This was converted into the church of St. Peter in Crusader times.
 A wall which may belong to this building has been identified in modern times.

+In the early Islamic period, Caesarea reportedly had a significant Jewish and Samaritan population, with al-Baladhuri mentioning 20,000 Jews and 30,000 Samaritans at the time of its capture in 640.
+While these figures are debated by historians, it is known that a sizable Jewish community existed in the city during the 7th century.